o-lim/bam/docs/bam-init.1.md

 The template directory used will be (in order):

+  -   The argument given with the --template option

   -   The contents of the $BAM_TEMPLATE_DIR environment variable.

+  -   The core-path template directory:\
+      \  \  $BAM_CORE_PATH/templates

   -   The default template directory:\
       \  \  @prefix@/share/bam-core/templates